Chevrolet Corvette C8 Zora

 Other Corvette C8 Variants

-The Corvette C8 Zora will be one of many C8 models variants.
-Other expected model variants include:
+The Corvette C8 E-Ray will be one of many model variants in the C8 range, which will consist of:

-- C8 Stingray – the base Corvette that’s an-around performer
+- C8 Stingray – the base Corvette that a great all-round performer

 - C8 Z06 – a track-focused, all-motor missile

-- C8 E-Ray – a unique model that hybridizes the Stingray
+- C8 E-Ray – a new model that hybridizes the Stingray, gives it a wide body treatment and AWD

 - C8 Grand Sport – a lightweight model that uses the Z06 body with the motor from the Stingray

-- C8 Zora – the undisputed range-topping flagship with close to 1,000 horsepower and AWD capability
+- C8 Zora – the undisputed range-topping flagship with close to 1,000 horsepower via a hybrid-electric drivetrain and with AWD capability

 Discuss the Chevrolet Corvette C8 Zora in our Chevrolet forum.